mike99mac/minimy-mike99mac/README.md

 ### Example1 skill

-Following is a summary of the Example1 skill vocabulary.
+Following is the Example1 skill vocabulary.

 ``(run|test|execute) example one``